tyler7771/JS-Project/README.md

 ![Alt text](http://res.cloudinary.com/dfmvfna21/image/upload/v1479496490/Screen_Shot_2016-11-18_at_10.53.18_AM_owrekt.png)

 On every frame step there is a check for a crash.
-The checkCrash method looks at the the position of the ship and each obstacle on the screen and checks if the positions of the two items would be a crash.
 If there is a crash it returns true and the game over sequence run.
 If there's no crash, the game continues to run until there is one.

 ```js
 step(time) {